PROGRAMS & EVENTS

 https://arts.ucdavis.edu/event/research-design-talkkrystle-moody-wood

-Starting in March, we will begin a regular program of events called Creative Future Now: Regenerative Leadership Series to open a space for exploration around regenerative thinking and to foster creativity as an essential tool for building a regenerative future.
-Every two weeks we will host an event, alternating between a fireside speaker series and a creative activity + social night to incubate conversation and community around topics related to creating more regenerative lifestyles, businesses, and economies.
-Our goal is to provide a space for people to dream, reflect, and act in regenerative ways.
+Regenerative Future Now: Salon Series is a space for exploration around regenerative thinking and to foster creativity as an essential tool for building a regenerative future.
+In partnership with sustainable textile consultancy, Materevolve, every two weeks we will alternate between a fireside speaker series and a creative studio + social night.
+The purpose of these events is to incubate conversation and community around topics related to creating more regenerative lifestyles, businesses, and economies.

 Planet vs. Microfibers Fashion’s Gigantic Little Problem